aptos-foundation/AIPs/aips/aip-reduce-stake-lockup-duration.md

 ### Suggested implementation timeline

-The change should be available on mainnet in July 2024.
+The change should be available on mainnet in August 2024.